MDAnalysis/UserGuide/doc/source/formats/guessing.rst

 .. -*- coding: utf-8 -*-
-.. _guessing-label:
+.. _guessing:

 ====================
 Guessing
 ====================

 When a Universe is created from a Universe, MDAnalysis guesses properties that have not been read from the file.
 Sometimes these properties are available in the file, but are simply not read by MDAnalysis.
-For example, :ref:`masses are always guessed <guessing-masses-label>`.
+For example, :ref:`masses are always guessed <guessing-masses>`.

-.. _guessing-masses-label:
+.. _guessing-masses:

 Masses
 ======